strinsberg/lt64-asm/README.md

 of the op code.
 Adding `-lb` assembles the op code to pass this flag so that it will access the address given directly.
 It can be thought of as **load-label**.
-Also, in the module example below `:second` is used for **sec** and for **fst** `:first` would be used.
+Also, in the module example below `:second` is used for **sec** and for **fst** `:first` is be used.

 ### Label Naming Conventions

 Lables can be used to set labels for static data, program addresses, and procedure names.
 They can include almost any characters except for the
-following: `#, ', :, ;`.
+following: `@, #, ', :, ;`.
 It is also not possible to start them with a number.
 ```
 Valid: hello mod/subroutine +-2-83!_
-Invalid: :hello help:me 'hello help;me 34apples
+Invalid: :hello @help:me 'hello help;me 34apples
 ```

 ### Program Organization